esyekas/avro-benchmarking/README.md

 ## Conclusion:
-Simple type (String) takes less bytes and less processing time to seriliaze and deserialize it as compared to complex type(Map) in avro.
+Simple type (String) takes less bytes and less processing time to serialiaze and deserialize it as compared to complex type(Map) in avro.